-At one time or another, your home has probably been the unwilling host of microcosmic pollutants.
-Two of the most common types are fine particles and volatile organic compounds (VOCs).
-Fine particles are invisible irritants that are no larger than 2.5 micrometers in diameter but can cause serious issues for those with respiratory conditions.
-VOCs are invisible vapors and gases that are often the byproduct of burning fuel products like gasoline and wood-burning stoves.
-While the best air purifiers on the market will work wonders to combat these invisible irritants, one thing most purifiers lack is the ability to monitor and analyze the pollutants flying around your home.
+Two common types of indoor air pollutants are fine particles and volatile organic compounds (VOCs).
+Fine particles are invisible irritants no larger than 2.5 micrometers in diameter, but they can cause serious issues for those with respiratory conditions.
+VOCs are invisible vapors and gases that are often the byproduct of burning fuel products, like gasoline and wood-burning stoves.
+While the best air purifiers on the market will work wonders to combat these invisible irritants, one thing most purifiers lack is the ability to locate and analyze the pollutants flying around your home.
 That’s the job of an air qutality monitor.

 Temtop M10 Air Quality Monitor

-Airthings Wave Smart Radon Detector
+Airthings Wave Plus

-Awair Air Quality Monitor
+Awair Element Indoor Air Quality Monitor

 Awair Glow C Monitor + Smart Plug

 For those looking to forego a digital readout altogether, look no further.
 The Awair Glow C is an all-in-one monitor, smart device trigger, and nightlight that features zero display.
 Just plug the Glow C into any wall outlet, download the Awair app, and receive real-time air quality reports.

 - The best air purifiers for 2020